 There is a treasure trove of insights about how people make decisions that impact their health.
 The current toolkits for product, program, marketing, and service design only expose us to the tip of the iceberg.
 In this course, you’ll come to deeply understand human psychology and how it drives the adoption, engagement, and retention of your product or service to improve people’s health.

-The health course is tailored for people working in environments where they have an impact on people’s health – through the products they’re designing, programs they’re building, patients they’re supporting, providers they’re leading, etc. A majority of the examples, studies, and content is related to health behavior change.
+The health course is tailored to people working in environments where they have an impact on people’s health.
+This may be through products they’re designing, programs they’re building, patients they’re supporting, or providers they’re leading.
+The majority of examples, studies, and content in this course is related to health behavior change.

-That’s alright!
-While much of the content is tailored for those who are actively designing products/services/workflows/etc. to change people’s health outcomes, lots of us are interested in improving our own personal health behaviors or those of people close to us.
+That’s totally fine!
+While much of the content is designed for people actively designing products/services/workflows to change people’s health outcomes, it’s also great if you’re interested in improving your own health behaviors (or those of loved ones).
 Or maybe you’re thinking about starting a company that will impact people’s health.
-The exercises in the course are designed in such a way that you could use a variety of examples to learn the key concepts.
+The course exercises are designed to work for all of these use cases, and more.

-No previous experience in behavioral economics or healthcare is necessary.
-And if you have read a few behavioral science or economics books, you’ll certainly still learn new things.
+No previous experience in behavioral economics or healthcare is required.
+And if you’ve read a few behavioral science or economics books, you’ll certainly still learn new things.
 We focus on applying behavioral insights to the health problems you’re solving for at work and in your personal life.
 If you’re a healthcare provider, the content will be useful as you think about behavior change in the context of patient care.